 Bottom Line: This evaporative cooling fan uses water to physically cool the air that flows through it.

-The Comfy Home evaporative cooler is painted white with a beautiful chrome accent around the bottom.
+The Comfy Home evaporative cooler is a neutral white with a beautiful chrome accent around the bottom.
 It stands 43 inches tall, is 12 inches wide, and is only 11 pounds, making it perfect for any size room in your home.

 - Ability to add ice to the water